ivanocj/ktello/README.md

 # ktello
-A wrapper for DJI / Ryzetech Tello SDK using Kotlin
+A wrapper class for DJI / Ryzetech Tello SDK Mini Drone using Kotlin programming language